SergejRuff/SergejRuff/README.md

 # Sergej Ruff

-**`Data Science/ Bioinformatics`**
+**`Data Science/Bioinformatics`**

-- 👋 Hello there, I'm @SergejRuff.

-- 👀 My interests are statistics, bioinformatics, data science, video games, reading, and fitness.
+Hi there, I'm Sergej.
+I'm a data scientist interested in statistics, bioinformatics, and biology.
+But hey, I'm not all about crunching numbers—I'm also a gamer, a bookworm, and I love going to the gym.

-- 🌱 Currently, I'm delving into the realms of machine learning/AI and transcriptomics, with a focus on single-cell analysis.
+Lately, I've been diving into the exciting worlds of machine learning/AI and transcriptomics, particularly focusing on single-cell analysis.

-- 📫 You can find me on Instagram at sergej_ruff, on Twitter as @SirSerij, or drop me an email at serijnh@gmail.com.

-- 😄 Pronouns: HE/HIM
+If you want to connect, you can find me on:

+Instagram: sergej_ruff
+Twitter: @SirSerij
+Email: serijnh@gmail.com

+Let's chat!

 <!---
 SergejRuff/SergejRuff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.